UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Player Interaction Pattern

 - 1 Player
-  - Build starting farm
   - Switch back and forth between two players to manage water movement and harvesting
-  - Use agricultural engineer to upgrade material used
+  - Use agricultural engineer to gather and plant crops
+  - Use computer scientist to set mines and automate watering with switches
-  - Maintain the ecosystem
+  - Maintain the ecosystem by protecting the farm area from wildlife
-  - Build home economy
+  - Build home economy by collecting crops after fully grown.
-- 2 Players
-  - Take turns as either the agricultural engineer or the computer scientist
-  - If agricultural engineer, build operate and maintain the farm
-  - If computer scientist, build wiring for automating farm

 ## Player Modes

 - *Single Player*: Switch between the two engineers to manage the farm.
 (See Characters)
-- *Multiplayer*: Take turns using either the engineer or the computer scientist.
-(See Characters)

 # Gameplay Objectives

-- Automate your farm
+- Automate watering
-    - Description: Creating gates that open and close at certain times during a crop's required watering cycle
+    - Description: Once seeds have been planted, you can automate watering by switching on/off specific pipes when you are playing as the CS
-    - Alignment: In completing this objective, the player will demonstrate their knowledge of logic gate and condtional statements
+    - Alignment: In completing this objective, the player will demonstrate their knowledge of switches
+- Harvesting Crops
+   - Description: When playing as the AE, the player can plant seeds in the farm area and collect them when they're watered
+   - Alignment: In completeling this objective, the player will demonstrate their knowledge of agricultural practices
 - Maintain the ecosystem
-    -  Description :  Giving the crops the correct nutrients to yield positive results.
+    -  Description :  The CS can plant mines to neutralize wildlife that threaten the farm area
-    -  Alignment:  The player will identify the correct methods that yields positive changes on the ecosystem on the economy.
+    -  Alignment:  The player maintain the ecosystem against threats.

 # Procedures/Actions

-You can swap between the Computer Scientist or Agricultural Engineer using the SPACE key to either automate or manually plant crops in the fields and regulate the water systems.
+You can swap between the characters by pressnig 'C' for Computer Scientist or 'A' for the Agricultural Engineer to either:
+- Automate watering or plant mines by hitting '1' or '2' and pressing the SPACEBAR to perform the action
+- Collect resources or plant crops by hitting '1' or '2' and pressing the SPACEBAR to perform the action

 # Rules

-- Do not let the wrong water concentrate interact with the wrong plant
-- Do not let watering occur during times it shouldn’t
-- Don’t plant crops that do not mix together
-- Keep the environment as close to similar as before you arrived as possible
+- Don't allow the wildlife to reach the farm box.
+- Make sure you switch on/off the specific tubing/pipes to water specific rows in the farm area
+- Don't forget to collect the seeds to gain points
+- Be careful not to collect all the resources at once
+- Monitor you inventory to see if you have enough material to perform your action
-- Produce up to your hometown’s quota
+- Don't misplace your mines

 # Objects/Entities
 - Animals
 - Trees
-- Spaceship
-- Home planet
 - Jungle/Forrest

 ## Core Gameplay Mechanics (Detailed)

-- *Automate your farm*: build systems for watering and tending to crops.
+- *Automate your water system*: build systems for watering and tending to crops.
 Use the correct nutrient for each plant and expand your farm as you produce more.
 If you fail to accomplish both the current nutrient and water cycle, your overall score will be penalized.

 - *Build your automation system*: Use the computer scientist to build logic gates for controlling water flow.
 As your farm expands, so should your automation system.
 To continue to advance, you must use the planet's resources as a form of material for flow.
 You must then use your knowledge of logic gates to open up each valve at given times.